Andrey-Kachow/PadavanPy/README.md

-# PadavanPy
+# Padavan
+### (PadavanPy in the past)
-My collection of Python code and scripts, which I am using to teach my friends Python!
+My collection of various codes and scripts, which I am using to teach my friends, tutees or clients Python!

 This repo contains Python code demos and exercises for beginners.
 I also use the repo to explain git to newbies.